mjocean/FullColor-hdDMD-pyprocgame/README.markdown

+## VGA DMD PyProcGame Fork

+A "VGA DMD" fork of PyProcGame.
+Traditional DMD support has been broken in favor of supporting 24-bit (RGB) frames with a resolution that may be set higher than 128x32 (256x128 has been used successfully, but the hardware requirements are non-trivial).

+NOTE: this relies on PyGame; it will not work with Pyglet.

+You will need to change your config.yaml to include the following lines:

+	use_virtual_dmd_only: True
+	dmd_grid_path: C:\P-ROC\shared\
+	dmd_dots_w: 128
+	dmd_dots_h: 32

 ## pyprocgame

 pyprocgame is a high-level pinball development framework for use with P-ROC (Pinball Remote Operations Controller).
 It was written by Adam Preble and Gerry Stellenberg.
 More information about P-ROC is available at [pinballcontrollers.com](http://pinballcontrollers.com/).
 See the [pyprocgame site](http://pyprocgame.pindev.org/) for the full pyprocgame documentation.